-One species, the northern aplomado falcon (Falco femoralis septentrionalis), designated federally in New Mexico as a non-essential, experimental population, had a low potential to occur in the southern part of the Project Area as an occasional or casual migrant or accidental species (DBS&A, 2019).
+One species, the northern aplomado falcon, designated federally in New Mexico as a nonessential, experimental population, had a low potential to occur in the southern part of the Project Area as an occasional or casual migrant or accidental species (DBS&A, 2019).
 No effect determination and no Section 7 consultation are needed for this species based on its federal status.